Nitesh101100/Sales_store_analysis-SQL_project/README.md

 # Problem Statement
-The store doesn’t have a clear idea about :- which products sell the most, customers preference, which items bring in the most profit,and where things are going wrong indelivery or operations.
+The store doesn’t have a clear idea about :-
+Which products sell the most

+Customers preference

+Which items bring in the most profit

+where things are going wrong indelivery or operations.
 Because of this, they aremissing chances to earnmore, losing customers, andmaking poor businessdecisions.

 # Why its needs to be solved